-In the first quarter (Q1) earning reports, it showed that the number of downloads on Android and iOS globally increased about 5.66 percent and that’s from 145.3 million in the Q1 in 2016 to 153.5 million in the Q1 in 2017.
+Upon closer investigation of Q1 earning reports, it’s noticeable that the number of Messenger app downloads on Android and iOS globally surged by approximately 5.66 percent, jumping from 145.3 million in Q1 2016 to 153.5 million in Q1 2017.

-David Marcus also added in the post explaining that they will “continue working hard to make Messenger the best it can be, introducing new masks, filters and reactions for video chat, more suggestions from users and making our virtual personal assistant available in more places around the world, also will roll out more Instant Games more broadly and bringing Messenger Lite to more countries”.
+Marcus outlined future plans in his post stating that they will “continue working hard to make Messenger the best it can be, introducing new masks, filters, and reactions for video chat, more suggestions from users, and making our virtual personal assistant available in more countries around the world.”
+He also shared that the team will be rolling out more Instant Games more broadly and bringing Messenger Lite to more countries.

 Discover more from TechBooky